roselara1/codewars/voweltroll/README.md

 }

 My Solution: The first thing we knew is that we had to add the vowels a,e,i,o,u to have them be removed from the string.
+The function should allow for a string to go in and search it globally for all versions of vowels, which means upper and lower case.
+For this we used "i" and for the global search we used "g".